bandasitha/freebikefinder/README.md

 The above link may be used to access the web-based app, which in its prototype form displays a Navbar at the top of the page that may be used to display:
 * Home: The home page
-* Bikes: A list of non-profit bike shops that offer bikes for sale, maintenance spaces, and bicycling accessories.
+* Bikes: A list of non-profit bike shops that offer bikes for sale.
+Includes phone number and address for quick contact use.
+Also includes a "Get Directions" button that utilizes Google Maps.
   * Selecting the name of a shop takes the user to a page with more details for that shop, including a link to the shop's website.
-  * Selecting the State listed under a shop of interest will take the user to a list of non-profit shops found in the state selected.
+  * Selecting the "View all shops in <state_abbreviation>" listed under a shop of interest will take the user to a list of non-profit shops found in the state selected.
 From this results page a user may click through a shop's name to its details page.
 * Helmets:  Organizations that help connect those in need of a free helmet, many of which serve children in need.
-This is scheduled to be added before Sept.
-10th 2022.
+The usability of this page mirrors that of "Bikes".
 * Other: Organizations that help connect those in need of a free bike, many of which serve adults.
-This is scheduled to be added before Sept.
-10th 2022.
+The usability of this page mirrors that of "Bikes".

 ## Data API